joelclermont/kendo-docs/tutorials/mvvm-in-kendo-ui.md

 	// apply the bindings
 	kendo.bind(document.body.children, viewModel);

-You can see from the comments inline that we have moved some things out of the markup and into the view model.
-Lets break it down…
+You can see from the comments in-line that we have moved some things out of the markup and into the view model.
+Let's walk through each section:

-**expenses**: Instead of using a plain HTML table to display the values from our input form, we are going to use a Kendo UI Grid.
-It’s a much better user experience.
+* **expenses**: Instead of using a plain HTML table to display the values from our input form, we are going to use a Kendo UI Grid.
 The **expenses **array holds the values that the grid will use as is source.

-**type:** Remember the select element?
+* **type:** Remember the select element?
 Instead of defining the items inline with options in the HTML, we are going to bind the element to this array.
 We’ll also apply some Kendo UI magic to this boring dropdown.

-**expenseType:** This variable will be bound to whatever value is currently selected in the above mentioned dropdown.
+* **expenseType:** This variable will be bound to whatever value is currently selected in the above mentioned dropdown.

-**merchant:** Bound to the value of the **merchant** input box.
+* **merchant:** Bound to the value of the **merchant** input box.

-**amount:** Bound to the value of **amount **input box.
+* **amount:** Bound to the value of **amount **input box.

-**create:** This is the event that will be fired by the **Add **button.
+* **create:** This is the event that will be fired by the **Add **button.
 Inside the event, we are going to do following:

-**kendo.bind(document.body.children, viewModel):** The statement that initializes the binding between the view model and the relevant HTML.
+* **kendo.bind(document.body.children, viewModel):** The statement that initializes the binding between the view model and the relevant HTML.

 #### The View (Markup)